keikurono7/ML/README.md

 | **Predictive** | Forecast future outcomes | “What could happen?” | Predicting customer churn |
 | **Prescriptive** | Recommend future actions | “What should we do?” | Suggesting optimal pricing strategy |

 ---

-## 🧠 Conclusion

-**Big Data Analytics** empowers organizations to transform raw data into actionable insights.
-By combining **descriptive, diagnostic, predictive, and prescriptive analytics**, businesses can:
-- Understand their past,
-- Diagnose issues,
-- Anticipate future trends, and
-- Make intelligent, data-driven decisions for growth and innovation.

----

 # 4. Define Big Data.
 Explain Its Classification and Key Characteristics

----

-## ❓ Question:
-**Define Big Data.
-Explain its classification and key characteristics.**

 ---